CHARMING KOBE, FROM THE PAST TO THE PRESENT

 - Kobe Port Tower: an icon of Kobe’s skyline

 What we will do

-- Inside the park, we can admire the Kobe Port Tower, a cylinder surrounded by a red pipe structure in the shape of a traditional Japanese drum.
-This tower, 108 metres tall, has become an icon on the Kobe’s skyline and an attraction for tourists from all over the world.
+- Inside the park, we can admire the Kobe Port Tower, a cylinder surrounded by a red pipe structure in the shape of a Japanese traditional drum.
+This tower, 108 metres tall, has become an icon of Kobe’s skyline and an attraction for tourists from all over the world.

 What you need to know